-I've been helping so many folks find equipment, tools and coaching they need, I figured I'd put it all in one place to help support more people.
+I've helped so many folks get started, find equipment, tools & coaching they need, I put it all in one place to help support more people.

-Get more information on which microphone works best for your voice, how the interfaces work, or how to get started in voiceover, book a session with me!
+Want more information on VoiceOver, marketing, social media, which microphone works best for your voice, how the interfaces work, or how to Get Started in Voiceover?

 VO COACHING & WORKSHOPS

-There are a ton of amazing voiceover coaches, directors, and workshops in LA and available for Zoom classes.
+There are a ton of amazing voiceover coaches, directors, demo producers, mocap, stunt training and and workshops in LA and available for Zoom classes.

 Mick Wingert - commercial | animation | demos